CholiRat/Caso-1-20MinCoach/README.md

 import exceptionHandler from '../exceptionHandling/exceptionHandler';	// ALWAYS USE EXCEPTION HANDLER TO  GET ERROR MESSAGES

 export class CommonUserValidator extends IValidator {
-  createValidator() {
+  // METHOD TO CREATE THE SCHEMA FOR VALIDATIONS createValidator() {
     return z.object({	// CREATE Z OBJECT
      // BROWSE EXCEPTION CATALOG AND RETURN THE CORRESPONDING ERRORCODE